seattlecoderdojo/RetroGamingWorkshop/week3/readme.md

 For week three, we're going to cover a few new concepts.
 They are sprite sheets, animation, and collisions.
 What does that mean?
 We're going to learn a way to put all our game graphics in one image (because it improves performance).
 We're going to make things not only move, but move while they move.

-And those things are going to hit each other and explode.
+And those things are going to hit each other and die.

 **NOTE FOR THE KIDS WHO ARE DOING THIS DURING OUR FIRST ROUND AT DOJO - PULL FROM GITHUB TO GET THE LATEST FILES.
 IF YOU'RE DOING THIS AFTER MARCH 25, 2018, YOU PROBABLY ALREADY HAVE ALL THE LATEST FILES**

+## Foreword: No battle plan...

+Last week there was a very valid criticism that we didn't make enough time to stop and play with stuff.
+So we're slowing down.
+That means we'll take two sessions to build this game.
+But it means we will have more fun doing it, taking more time to experiment and really learn how our Space Invaders inspired video game is made.

 ## Part 1: Making Game Art - A DO AT HOME PORTION